-Before considering this point, I think it is important for me to reiterate that, it was not fair and reasonable for Carey to have accepted Mr W's application in the first place.
-So in my opinion, Mr W's SIPP should not have been established and the opportunity to execute investment instructions or proceed in reliance on an indemnity should not have arisen at all.
+Before considering this point, I think it is important for me to reiterate that, it was not fair and reasonable for Carey to have accepted Mr S' application in the first place.
+So in my opinion, Mr S' SIPP should not have been established and the opportunity to execute investment instructions or proceed in reliance on an indemnity should not have arisen at all.